ManojChandran/Object_Oriented/Chapter 6 - Design Patterns/README.md

 In the 1994 a mile stone book came in software engineering, it was called Design Pattern and it was work of four authors, later known as Gang of Four.

 > Design Patterns: </br>
->Elements of Reusable Object-Oriented Software (1994) is a software engineering book describing software design patterns.
+> Elements of Reusable Object-Oriented Software (1994) is a software engineering book describing software design patterns.
 The book was written by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides, with a foreword by Grady Booch.
 The book is divided into two parts, with the first two chapters exploring the capabilities and pitfalls of object-oriented programming, and the remaining chapters describing 23 classic software design patterns. </br>
 >                                                           - Wikipedia

 23 Patterns where identified and categorized, these were general Repeatable/ Proven solution to a commonly occurring problem in software design.
 Design patterns are classified into three main category based on the type of probelm they solve.

 Original GoF Categorization

->  Creational - process of creation of Objects from classes
+>  Creational - process of creation of Objects from classes </br>
->  Structural - process of arranging or composing Objects and Classes
+>  Structural - process of arranging or composing Objects and Classes </br>
->  Behavioral - process of communication/ interaction between Objects
+>  Behavioral - process of communication/ interaction between Objects </br>

 ## Creational
 Creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.